EUDR News & Updates β eudr.today

 Latest news, updates and analysis on the EU Deforestation Regulation (EUDR).
-Deadlines, amendments, impact and stakeholder reactions.
+Deadlines, simplification package, Germany proposals and stakeholder reactions.

 Regulation (EU) 2023/1115, commonly known as the EUDR (EU Deforestation Regulation), remains one of the most debated pieces of European legislation in recent years.
 Adopted in June 2023 with the aim of eliminating deforestation from EU supply chains, the regulation directly affects trade in timber, coffee, cocoa, rubber, soy, palm oil and cattle products.